Quinnipiac University

 Software Engineering Projects

-This project's purpose is to create a new Electronic Health Record (EHR) system for the Nursing Department at Quinnipiac University to use in their simulation labs.
+This project's purpose is to create a new Electronic Health Record (EHR) system for the Nursing Department at Quinnipiac University to use in its simulation labs.
 An EHR is an electronic version of a patient’s medical history maintained by a healthcare provider.
-The main goal is to develop a new, improved and more user-friendly version of the University’s current system that fulfills the necessary requirements and enhances its functionality.
-This is a web-based EHR system that can dynamically handle patient records and live updates and synchronize instructors to student user accounts across various simulation lab sections.
+The main goal is to develop a new, improved and more user-friendly version of the university’s current system that fulfills the necessary requirements and enhances its functionality.
+This is a web-based EHR system that can dynamically handle patient records and live updates and synchronize instructors to student-user accounts across various simulation lab sections.

 Student Team Members: Matthew Nova, Christopher Rocco, William Siri